efeld2015/hb-music-studio/README.md

 - A shopping cart/checkout feature so users can buy HB's compositions directly from the site
 - A way to pay for voice lessons directly on the site

+# Try it out! (coming soon)

+# Credits
+All copy was written by HB, owner/operator of HB Music Studios